Top 15 Japanese Listening Tips

 Nativ Shark is a service that will help you reach fluency from the beginner level through a series of detailed lessons, a user-friendly interface and an engaging writing style.
 There is a huge focus on exposure to the language and it is tailored to your level from the get-go.

 Their content is well thought out, relevant, and organized carefully so that you can improve every day without worrying if your textbook is out of date.
 On top of that, you can set deadlines for when you want to reach the level you are aiming for.
 They will create a study plan for you and help you to stay on track so that your Japanese listening levels up with the rest of your skillset.

 Nativ Shark is a great all rounder in the self-study game but they are extremely useful for listening in that they have a lot (and we mean a ~lot~) of audio.
 You can listen to the dialogs from the lessons (both female and male speakers) and they include some extremely useful footnotes for those of you who want to know a little more.
 For those of you who have their hearts set on natural pronunciation, there is a pitch visualizer to help you see and mimic native accents.
 Their flashcards (great for drilling practice) also include voice recordings to help you get your pronunciation up.

 Most Nativ Shark users say that it is great for understanding grammar in depth, improving your pronunciation and really getting used to everyday spoken japanese, which is also very important when you aim to improve your Japanese listening ability.

 While it is not a free service, we think it is a worthwhile investment if you are really serious about learning Japanese and leveling up.
-Click here to learn more about whether NativShark is the right choice for you.

 8. Everybody gets an app: Find beginner-friendly content using software like FluentU who have a catered list of videos for beginners.